 To get the most out of your ketogenic diet, you must always go for healthier alternatives.
 Keto doesn’t mean loading up on unhealthy trans and saturated fats.

-Fill your meals with nutritious food choices such as lean meat, grilled meat, fish, nut, and essential fats.
+Fill your meals with nutritious food choices such as lean meat, grilled meat, fish, nuts, and essential fats.

 Some dairy products, such as eggs and cheese, may also fit into your diet.
-Avocados have a lot of monounsaturated fat these can be the best everyday option on a keto diet.
+Avocados have a lot of monounsaturated fat, which can be the best everyday option on a keto diet.

 Select High Fiber Foods